jiin-kim109/react-n-react-native/README.md

 * React web app

-The following code we'll open expo dev server
+The following code we'll open expo dev server.
-You may not see proper expo log in terminal, but as long as there's noerrors appear it'll work as it is
+You may not see the expo initialization in terminal, but as long as there's noerrors appear it'll work as it is
 ```
 // act-r-rn/
 yarn build